SUGGESTED READING

 The Essentials of Ehlers-Danlos Syndrome

-This book is intended to help people understand and manage Ehlers-Danlos syndrome (EDS), a genetic and painful disorder that often present as a confusing set of symptoms that are often misdiagnosed.
+This book is intended to help people understand and manage Ehlers-Danlos syndrome (EDS), a genetic and painful disorder that presents as a confusing set of symptoms that are often misdiagnosed.
 Topics covered include the 7 sub-types of EDS, what specialists to see, and how to create a personalized care plan to manage pain flares and fatigue.

 The Headache: The Science of a Most Confounding Affliction